HEIGVD-Course-DAI/DAI-2022-Protocol-design/specs/protocol.md

 information sent by client containing operation to do

     CALCUL <OPERAND> <OPERATOR> <OPERAND>
-information sent by server containing the result of the CALCUL
+information sent by server containing the result in decimal of the CALCUL

     RESULTAT <RESULT>